*Click on the date link to register for a workshop.

 Intro to Zotero: A Web-Based Way to Manage Your Citations (Hannah Gascho Rempel)

 - Learn the basics about this free web-based citation management tool, which you can use to save citations and pdfs, as well as incorporate citations into a Word document.
-In this session we will cover how to set up a Zotero library, how to put citations into your library, how to use Word to cite as you go, and how to back up your data.
+In this session we will cover how to set up a Zotero library, how to put citations into your library, how to use Word to cite as you go, and how to sync Zotero across multiple computers.

 - Are you curious about what those impact factor and h-index numbers really mean?
 Do you want to know about a variety of ways to quantify how much impact your publications and research have?
 Come learn about some traditional (JCR) and new ways (Google Metrics, ScholarsArchive, ORCID and altmetrics) to measure your research impact, explore how you can use this information to demonstrate and find research connections, and become more informed about your choices within the abundant and growing number of publication impact metrics and tools.

-All workshops are in the Autzen Classroom on the 2nd floor (main floor) of the Valley Library.
+All workshops are in the Autzen Classroom on the 2nd floor (main floor) of the Valley Library (unless otherwise noted).

 If you have any questions about these workshops, contact Hannah Gascho Rempel at email@example.com.